-So you’ve got a couple of successful locations under your belt, and now you’re thinking about growing your restaurant business?
+So you’ve got a couple of successful locations under your belt, and now you’re working on a strategy to expand your restaurant business even further?

 Kudos to you — great things happen to those who

 wait act.
 And nothing says you’re taking action as much as taking steps to accomplish your growth goals.

 Managing a dozen or more locations is not the same ballgame as managing a couple of them.

 In fact, it’s not even a ball sport — it’s a bloody, bloody contact sport where you’re always a quick jab away from losing a tooth.

 With two locations, you’re always there.
 On the ground.
 You’re keeping an eye on everything from your processes to your people, and you’re close at hand when a problem needs fixing.

 When you’re running double-digit locations… well, you aren’t doing that.